albertaloop/Firmware/STM32MP1/state-machine/README.md

 - make

+- STM32MP157f-DK2 evaluation board

+- Micro USB cable

+- Ethernet cable

+- 5V, 3A USB-C Power Supply

+# Building the code

-# Step 1 - Build and run Docker container using Makefile
+## Step 1 - Build and run Docker container using Makefile

 A Makefile is used for running Docker commands as phony Make targets.